 Although tents have their own pad, the ground is always cooler than the air.
 For that reason, it is better to put something underneath your sleeping bag.
 Sleeping pads have another practical function; to make you feel more comfortable if the ground is rough.

 There are different types of sleeping mats; foam sleeping mats, self-inflating sleeping pads, there are even ones with weight of 68g.
 In conclusion, every one of them has the same function, to create isolation space between you and the cold ground.
+For tips on how to choose the best sleeping pad for side sleepers, see our article on this.

 This is a camping essential; you can forget and improvise any other item, but you can’t improvise 2 portable lights.
 I say 2 because you will need one for inside the tent and one hand lantern, in case you need to go to the bathroom or find something in the dark.
 In order to choose the most suitable camping light, you need to consider the brightness, durability and weight.
+Check out our review of the top camping lantern to help you make a good choice.

 Camping kitchen equipment